NP-Chart

 Each observation is independent.

 Use this chart to develop upper and lower control limits (UCL and LCL) and determine performance of process over time.
-Plots the number of non-conforming units or pieces.
+This chart plots the number of non-conforming units or pieces.
 Each piece or unit may have one or more defects that make it defective.

 The fixed subgroup size allows for constant control limit values, the is not a need to recalculate the control limits for each sample size.
 If the defective level is very low, (sample size * average % defective < 5), then apply binomial distribution exact limits.